2001–02 FC Basel season: Off-season

 At the end of the season Massimo Ceccaroni retired from his professional career.
 Ceccaroni is still considered to be a cult figure in Basel.
-This not only because of his loyalty, having spent 25 years with the club, 10 years as youth player and 15 with their first team.
+This is not only because of his loyalty, having spent 25 years with the club, 10 years as youth player and 15 with their first team.
 But also, because he never scored a goal in the top flight of Swiss football.
 However, because he did not have many team appearances during the season, five in the league and six in the UIC, the club did not renew his contract and Ceccaroni's professional career came to an end.
 Between the years 1987 and 2002 Ceccaroni played a total of 605 games for Basel's first team scoring a total of six goals.
 398 of these games were in the Nationalliga A and Nationalliga B, 34 in the Swiss Cup, 20 in the European competitions (UEFA cup and UIC) and 153 were friendly games.
 He scored four of his goals in the Nationalliga B and the other two were scored during the test games.